Anna Clark asks for your help in combating the impact on your future workplace by increases in MSDs in young people.

 There are a number of other issues worth examining too, such as the death of evidence in how outcomes are measured and how a lack of adequate breaks and low task variation contribute to the problem.
 Our research will be looking into these issues and we hope, at the end of the first 3 ½ year period, we will be able to answer some of these questions.

 How can you help?

 We want your help with gathering data on a variety of factors to enhance our long-term research.

 We want to know about the experiences of your workforce.
 Have you experienced increased absence or presenteeism in your young workforce?
 Have you incurred any cost increases due to modifications or accommodations to help this demographic?
 We’re keen to know how the changing workplace will have an impact too.
-As we move to collaborative and agile environments we want to know if you’ve seen any change in how your young staff has presented with these issues.
-If we can understand these things we can start to sketch out what the future may look like and how organizations can seek to combat workplace ergonomics issues.
+As we move to collaborative and agile environments we want to know if you’ve seen any change in how your young staff have presented with these issues.
+If we can understand these things we can start to sketch out what the future may look like and how organisations can seek to combat workplace ergonomics issues.